 The eduroam and wahoo networks are NOT available in clinical buildings.
 Instead, students can connect to the hscs-wireless, hscs-pda or hscs-guest networks.

-The “hscs-wireless” network requires your health system (HSTS) credentials – userid & password.
+The “hscs-wireless” network requires your health system (HIT) credentials – userid & password.
 If you have privileges, you should also be able to access clinical systems, like EPIC, when connected to this network.

 The “hscs-guest” WiFi network is available in many clinical areas of the hospital and clinics.
 After you connect, you should be re-directed to a login page.
-Enter your UVA userid and HSTS password.
-You may be lose your connection after a period of inactivity, so this WiFi network can be frustrating to use on a regular and ongoing basis.
+Enter your UVA userid and HIT password.
+You may be lose your connection after a period of inactivity, so this WiFi network can be frustrating to use on a regular basis.